 Devil’s Club

-Oplopanax horridum popularly known as the devil’s club/devil’s walking stick, is a very big understory shrub, found from Alaska down through the western-most Canadian provinces and into Washington, Oregon, Idaho and Montana.
+Oplopanax horridum popularly known as the devil’s club/devil’s walking stick, is a very big understory shrub, found from Alaska down through the westernmost Canadian provinces and into Washington, Oregon, Idaho, and Montana.
 It is also found in the Great Lakes area.

 The name Oplopanax is a compound word hailing from the Greek όπλο or oploweapon and the Latin panax- (panacea) to mean all-healing.

-Devil’s club is well known for its big palmate leaves and stiff woody stems which are covered in poisonous and irritating spines.
-It is a very popular medicinal herb used by the tribes of the native Indians living in the Northwest of the Pacific.
+Devil’s Club is well known for its big palmate leaves and stiff woody stems which are covered in poisonous and irritating spines.
+It is a very popular medicinal herb used by the tribes of the Native Indians living in the Northwest of the Pacific.

 The plant also contains chemicals that might help in preventing certain cancer cells from growing and also fight some bacteria, fungi, and viruses.